Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element

 The $K(\pi,1)$ conjecture for reflection arrangements was one of the most significant questions in the theory of hyperplane arrangements.
 Its importance stems from the fact that it guarantees a simple calculation of the (group-theoretic) cohomologies of the pure braid groups $P(W)$ (this was actually the context when Brieskorn first stated the conjecture for real $W$; see \cite[\S~2]{brieskorn-sur-les-groupes-de-tresses}).

-This line of research was inspired by work of Arnol'd on algebraic functions, their discriminants, and the resulting interactions with the ordinary braid group $B(n)$.
-For a detailed presentation of this story, and the connection with Arnol'd's pioneering ideas for the {\it algebraic} version of Hilbert's thirteenth problem, see \cite[\S~1.1]{theo-thesis}.
+This line of research was inspired by work of Arnold on algebraic functions, their discriminants, and the resulting interactions with the ordinary braid group $B_n$.
+For a detailed presentation of this story, and the connection with Arnold's pioneering ideas for the {\it algebraic} version of Hilbert's thirteenth problem, see \cite[\S~1.1]{theo-thesis}.